DXHeroes/knowledge-base-content/practices/software_documentation.md

 **Internal documentation:**

+- **Team documentation**
-- **Team documentation**: Project plans, status reports, meeting notes or anything that the team may need for work.
+  Project plans, status reports, meeting notes or anything that the team may need for work.
+- **Reference documentation**
-- **Reference documentation**: Company’s policies, legal processes and other information for the employees about the company’s important topics.
+  Company’s policies, legal processes and other information for the employees about the company’s important topics.
 Reference documentation is usually sent by the HR department.
+- **Project documentation**
-- **Project documentation**: Proposals, design guidelines, roadmaps, and other information useful for product development.
+  Proposals, design guidelines, roadmaps, and other information useful for product development.

 **External documentation:**

+- **System documentation**
-- **System documentation**: Description of the code, API, and other processes that developers need for creating a specific product.
+  Description of the code, API, and other processes that developers need for creating a specific product.
+- **End-user documentation**
-- **End-user documentation**: Readme, installation guides, tutorials and other types of product documentation provided for the end users.
+  Readme, installation guides, tutorials and other types of product documentation provided for the end users.

 ## Why You Might Want the Software Documentation